Rupee settles 8 paise lower at 72.99 against US dollar | Business

 - India

-The rupee fell 8 paise to close at 72.99 (provisional) against the US dollar on Friday, with forex market participants weighing RBI policy measures aimed at mitigating the COVID-19 impact on the economy.
+The rupee lost 8 paise to close at 72.99 against the US dollar after a range-bound session on Friday as cautious forex market participants seemed weighing RBI policy measures aimed at mitigating the COVID-19 impact on the economy.

-Reserve Bank of India (RBI) on Friday decided to leave the benchmark interest rate unchanged at 4 percent but maintained an accommodative stance amid the second COVID wave.
+The Reserve Bank of India (RBI) left key interest rates unchanged at record lows and announced new measures to support the economy after the nascent recovery was pummelled by the devastating second wave of COVID-19 infections.

 At the interbank forex market, the local unit opened on a weak note at 73.00 against the greenback and witnessed an intra-day high of 72.95 and a low of 73.13.

 It finally ended at 72.99, registering a fall of 8 paise over its previous closing.
-On Thursday, the rupee had settled at 72.91 against the US dollar.
+On a weekly basis, the rupee has depreciated by 54 paise to the US currency.

+''In line with expectation, the RBI held rates unchanged and maintained an accommodative stance.
+The governor mentioned that the central bank will continue to hold this view as long as necessary,'' said Gaurang Somaiyaa, Forex & Bullion Analyst, Motilal Oswal Financial Services.

+''Inflation and growth projections were keenly eyed and with second wave of coronavirus leading to partial lockdown in many states market participants were expecting lower growth projections.
+Overall the policy statement was dovish and that could keep the rupee weighed down against the US dollar,'' Somaiyaa added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)